Muuuush/CimpleServer/README.md

 ## Quick Start
 You need to set port when initialize the server, and set callback functions map before the server get started.
-When a new packet arrives the server, logic system will call the corresponding callback function according to its type.
+When a new packet arrives the server, logic system will call the corresponding callback function according to its tag.

 `LogicSystem::CallbackFunction` accepted 3 parameters
 1. `std::shared_ptr<Session> session`